Auzlex/The-Computer-Maze-Assignment/README.md

 ![Image Sample Maze Visualizer not empty](https://i.imgur.com/ImBZX8Q.png)

 There are events that occur during the maze that you can attend or ignore.
 Anything from lectures to reading books on certain topics.
-Reading books is Philosophy will level you down while reading a book in AI would level you up.
+Reading books such as Philosophy will level you down while reading a book in AI would level you up.

 You have access to the bot’s/student information that roams this maze.
 Each move is logged and each action you do takes a move.